-An independent certified public accountant audited the books and accounts of the Lottery for the fiscal year ended June 30, 2005.
-That report expressed unqualified opinions on the financial statements and reported no material weaknesses in internal control.
+An independent certified public accountant audited the books and accounts of the Lottery for the fiscal year ended June 30, 2006.
+The accountants' report on that examination expressed an unqualified opinion on the Lottery's financial statements, disclosed no material weaknesses in internal control, and no reportable instances of noncompliance.

-Section 1-122 of the Connecticut General Statutes requires that quasi-public agencies such as the Connecticut Lottery Corporation have a compliance audit performed annually.
+Section 1-122 of the Connecticut General Statutes requires that quasi-public agencies such as the Lottery have a compliance audit performed annually.
 Such audits should determine whether these agencies comply with their own regulations concerning affirmative action, personnel practices, the purchase of goods and services, the use of surplus funds, and the distribution of loans, grants and other financial assistance.
-In accordance with this statute, we performed the compliance audit of the Lottery covering the 2004-2005 fiscal year.
-We did not note any weaknesses in compliance or internal control.
+In accordance with this statute, we performed a compliance audit of the Lottery for the fiscal year ended June 30, 2006.
+Our audit disclosed certain weaknesses, which are discussed in the "Condition of Records" and "Recommendations" sections of this report.